kopanique/css/README.md

-# Airbnb CSS / Sass Styleguide
+# Airbnb CSS / Sass: Style Guide

-*A mostly reasonable approach to CSS and Sass*
+*A mostly reasonable approach to CSS and Sass.*

 ## Table of Contents